 Why Study Abroad?

 Living in an increasingly globalized world, international exposure is now an important component of higher education.
 Northwood University recognizes how essential such exposure is in developing our students and preparing them for their future endeavors.
-Studying abroad enables a student to increase their knowledge of the world, mature, and develop their cultural sensitivity and independence.
+Studying abroad enables a student to increase knowledge of the world, mature, and develop cultural sensitivity and independence.
 Living abroad enables the student to obtain new life skills and sharpen the ones they have.
-Not only are these trips greatly beneficial on a personal level but they also help prepare students for graduate school or the job market.
+Not only are these trips greatly beneficial on a personal level, but they also help prepare students for graduate school or the job market.

-Northwood has sought to build a large selection of Study Abroad offerings and the University strongly encourages students to participate in such programs.
-At present we offer a number of exchange and faculty led programs.
+Northwood has sought to build a large selection of study abroad offerings, and the University strongly encourages students to participate in such programs.
+At present, we offer a number of exchange and faculty led programs.
 Students earn credit during their time abroad and can therefore still graduate on time.

-Support your Student
+Support Your Student

 Encourage students to be in charge of pre-departure preparation